James Parnell

 James Parnel or Parnell (baptised 1636 – 1656) was an English Quaker preacher and author.
 As a teenager he became a nonconformist, visited George Fox in prison in 1653, and joined the Society of Friends.
-He is known as "The Boy Martyr".
+He is known as the "Boy Martyr".

 Personal life

-Parnell was born in East Retford, Nottinghamshire, the son of Thomas and Sarah Parnell, and was apprenticed to his father.
+Parnell was born in East Retford, Nottinghamshire, the son of Thomas and Sarah Parnell, and was apprentised to his father.
 His parents were well off and he was sent to the town's grammar school, King Edward VI Grammar School, (which was fee paying).

 Religious life

-According to the Reverend WP McFerran of Retford, writing in The Retford Times in 1947, at the age of 15 Parnell became concerned about his soul.
+According to the Reverend W. P. McFerran of Retford, writing in the Retford Times in 1947, at the age of 15 Parnell became concerned about his soul.
 He found "no satisfaction" amongst the priests of Retford so left home to travel.
 In Balby he came across a group that “waited together in silence to become instruments in the hand of the Lord”.
 This group were forerunners of the Society of Friends or Quakers.

-When he was 16, Parnell walked 150 miles from Retford to Carlisle to meet George Fox, the founder of the Quaker movement, who was imprisoned in Carlisle jail.
+When he was 16, Parnell walked 150 miles from Retford to Carlisle to meet George Fox, the founder of the Quaker movement, who was imprisoned in Carlisle.
 Parnell left a committed Quaker.
 After this he began preaching to all who would listen, but this was seen as a challenge to the established church and he clashed several times with the authorities.

-In 1655 at the age of 18 he preached in St Nicholas Church, Colchester and then spent a week in discussion and argument.
-He converted many people there The eminent Quaker Stephen Crisp (who was aged 27) was converted by Parnell at that time.
+In 1655 at the age of 18 he preached in St Nicholas' Church, Colchester and then spent a week in discussion and argument; many were convinced by his message and went on to found a Quaker Meeting in the town.
+The Quaker Stephen Crisp (who was aged 27) was converted by Parnell at that time.
 He subsequently wrote of him: 'He was of a poor appearance, a mere youth, coming against giants; yet the wisdom of man was made to bow before the Spirit by which he spoke'.